MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/information.md

 }
 ```

-All these methods are referenced from the extension method `CloneWithTransform` shown below.
+All these methods are referenced from the extension method `CloneWithTransform` also included in this class and shown below.
 This method clones a path by enumerating the path commands and constructing a new path based on the data.
 However, the new path consists only of `MoveTo` and `LineTo` calls.
 All the curves and straight lines are reduced to a series of tiny lines.

 When calling `CloneWithTransform`, you pass to the method a `Func<SKPoint, SKPoint>`, which is a function with an `SKPaint` parameter that returns an `SKPoint` value.
 This function is called for every point to apply a custom algorithmic transform: